TypeRocket/docs/v5/menu-fields.md

 That's it!
 You now have a menu item field.

-*Note: Only simple fields work in menu items right now.
-Also, conditional fields are not supported for menu items at the moment but they will be added in a coming version.*
+! **Note**: Only simple fields work in menu items right now.
+Also, conditional fields are not supported for menu items at the moment but they will be added in a coming version.

 ### Displaying the menu item field